wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

 ##### 35 Saving of certain rights, etc

-*   (1) Nothing in this Act shall apply to or authorise proceedings by or against Her Majesty in Her private capacity.
+*   (1) Nothing in this Act shall apply to or authorise proceedings by or against the Sovereign in his or her private capacity.

     (2) Except as therein otherwise expressly provided, nothing in this Act shall---

     *   (a) affect the law relating to prize salvage, or apply to proceedings in causes or matters within the jurisdiction of the High Court as a Prize Court, or to any criminal proceedings; or

-    *   (b) authorise proceedings to be taken against the Crown under or in accordance with this Act in respect of any alleged liability of the Crown arising otherwise than in respect of Her Majesty's Government in New Zealand, or affect proceedings against the Crown in respect of any such alleged liability as aforesaid; or
+    *   (b) authorise proceedings to be taken against the Crown under or in accordance with this Act in respect of any alleged liability of the Crown arising otherwise than in respect of the Sovereign's Government in New Zealand, or affect proceedings against the Crown in respect of any such alleged liability as aforesaid; or

-    *   (c) affect any proceedings by the Crown otherwise than in right of Her Majesty's Government in New Zealand; or
+    *   (c) affect any proceedings by the Crown otherwise than in right of the Sovereign's Government in New Zealand; or

     *   (d) subject the Crown to any greater liabilities in respect of the acts or omissions of any independent contractor employed by the Crown than those to which the Crown would be subject in respect of the acts or omissions if the Crown were a private person; or